Burlington Dog Bite Lawyer

 Consequences of Severe Dog Bites

 A dog’s teeth will compress a human’s flesh and tear the skin, resulting in bruising and often severe lacerations.
 The bacteria present in a dog’s mouth can lead to serious infections in bite victims.
 Infections are the number one concern in dog bite victims, and some immunocompromised patients are at higher risk of sustaining an infection.

-In addition to damage from a dog bite, a person can also sustain injuries from deep scratches when an aggressive animal jumps onto him or her.
+In addition to damage from a dog bite, a person can also sustain injuries from deep scratches when an aggressive animal jumps onto them.
 In more severe attacks, a dog may bite more than once or maul a victim.
 Permanent disfigurement can result from more aggressive attacks.
-This is an especially dangerous concern for child victims.
+This is especially a concern for child victims.
 In the most severe attacks, a victim may die from infections or injuries from a canine mauling.

 While the physical consequences of a dog attack are visible and clear, there are other effects a victim may face following an incident.
 Psychological trauma, especially in children, may result from a mauling or attack.